iKenndac/Blog/source/_posts/2009-08-07-knkvc-implementing-key-value-coding-and-key-value-observing-in-c-net.markdown

 First, KVC.
 KVC is pretty easy to implement, to be honest, and the entire KVC system is only around 400 lines of C\#.
 I declare a couple of extension classes to the Object - one for getting and the other for setting, just to keep it separate.
-When you call valueForKey, it simply uses System.Reflection to look for a property for that key and invokes the getter to retrieve the value.
+When you call `valueForKey`, it simply uses `System.Reflection` to look for a property for that key and invokes the getter to retrieve the value.
 If a property isn't found, we look for a method that returns a value with the same name as the key.
-If *that* doesn't work, we call valueForUndefinedKey to throw an exception or do whatever custom logic subclasses might want to do.
-Setting is more or less the same story, but if a property can't be found we look for a method called set<Key\> that takes a single parameter and call that.
+If *that* doesn't work, we call `valueForUndefinedKey` to throw an exception or do whatever custom logic subclasses might want to do.
+Setting is more or less the same story, but if a property can't be found we look for a method called `set<Key>` that takes a single parameter and call that.
 Finally, I implement a few specific extension methods for arrays and dictionaries to get that juicy feature set I was speaking about.